 Ingredients & Substitutes

-- Green Onion: To add aroma and flavor.
+- Green Onion: Adds aroma, flavor, and color.

 General Tso Sauce

-- Brown Sugar: To balance out the salty flavors.
+- Brown Sugar: To balance salinity and add a sweet molasses flavor.
 I recommend using light brown sugar.

-- Red Pepper Flakes: To add spice.
+- Red Pepper Flakes: Adds heat.
 I like using gochugaru or Sichuan red chili flakes.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.